Business

 Throughout that process, there was a lot of criticism about how much of Musk’s attention was sucked away by his government involvement — even from Musk himself.
 And investors have jumped into and bailed out of Tesla’s stock seemingly based on the vibes of his relationship with the president, which, depending on which way the wind blows, could be very good or very bad.

-Even still, the company doesn’t appear to be putting up hard guardrails for Musk’s political ambitions — the filing doesn’t mention putting any rules on involvement, and it doesn’t even say the committee actually did receive the assurances that Musk would wind down his involvement – just that it thought it was critical to get them.
+Even still, the company doesn’t appear to be putting up hard guardrails for Musk’s political ambitions.
+The filing doesn’t mention enforcing any rules on involvement, and it doesn’t even say the committee actually did receive the assurances that Musk would wind down his involvement — just that it thought it was critical to get them.

 Was Dan Ives right about how to keep Musk tied to Tesla?

-It seems, at least, Tesla’s board was listening — or at least the ideas were mainstream enough that he and the committee wound up with similar conclusions.
+It seems, at least, that Tesla’s board was listening — or at least the ideas were mainstream enough that he and the committee came to similar conclusions.
 The committee’s proposed pay would push Musk’s ownership of Tesla up to about 25% voting power.
 And the performance-based compensation stipulates that Musk can only get full compensation after hitting a number of ambitious benchmarks over the next 10 years.

-One notable exception: No. 3 on Ives’ list: “oversight on political endeavors.”
+One notable exception was No. 3 on Ives’ list: “oversight on political endeavors.”

 More Business